Clinical Health Psychology Fellowship Program

 - Experience in supervision and teaching health psychology principles to trainees (psychology interns, practicum students, medical residents).

-- Respect for issues of diversity.
+- Sensitivity to and respect for issues of cultural and individual diversity.

 - Professional development as evidenced by continuing professional education and membership and participation in professional psychological organizations.